arthurchevalley/A-Bispectral-3D-U-Net-for-Rotation-Robustness-in-Medical-Segmentation/README.md

 Code for 3D bispectral nnUNet segmentation presented in _A Bispectral 3D U-Net for Rotation Robustness in Medical Segmentation_.
-The data must be processed according to the nnUNet pipeline.
+The data must be processed according to the nnUNet pipeline and the [Medical Segmentation Decathlon ](https://medicaldecathlon.com/).
 The train/tests splits are available for both datasets but must be copied to the processed folder.
 ![Results](output.png)
 WHen comparing the graphs, a typo can be seen in the paper as the bispectral UNet is slightly better than reported.